rajatrajat0210/Apache-HTTPD-Deployment/README.md

 🌍 Set up a custom domain with local DNS configuration.

 🤖 Automate deployment using Ansible or a shell script.
+You can use VagrantFileIAC for automated proviosing of the website.
+Then just vist the http to make sure its working

 📅 Project Details